 - The FBI reported over $43 billion in losses due to business email compromise (BEC) and email account compromise (EAC) between June 2016 and December 2021.

 - Defending your organization against BEC/EAC is more relevant than ever in today's fast-changing work environment.

 - The following strategies can help you and your company stay safe.

-With the typical homebuyer paying 20% of the purchase price via wire transfer, property transactions have become a lucrative way for fraudsters to engage in business email compromise (BEC).
-In these sophisticated schemes, criminals compromise and use email accounts to trick unsuspecting victims into transferring funds or providing ‘personally identifiable information’, such as Social Security and bank account numbers.
-In the real estate industry alone, the FBI noted a 1,100% rise from 2015 to 2017 in the number of reported BEC victims, including title companies, law firms, real estate agents, buyers and sellers.
+With the typical homebuyer paying 20% of the purchase price via wire transfer, property transactions have become a lucrative way for fraudsters to engage in BEC.
+In these sophisticated schemes, criminals compromise and use email accounts to trick unsuspecting victims into transferring funds or providing personally identifiable information, such as Social Security and bank account numbers.

 Often, the fraudster will infiltrate a real estate company’s email system and send an email to the client with new wire instructions.
 Thinking they are coming from the agent, the client follows the new instructions, and the funds are sent to a fraudulent account.
 Usually, the funds are immediately depleted or sent to another account, making recovery difficult.